GRAINS-Wheat plunges to 3-month low on export competition

 Soybeans and wider commodity markets had been underpinned in recent sessions by signs China was softening COVID-19 rules after rare public protests in the world's second-largest economy.

-(Reporting by Rod Nickel in Winnipeg, Mark Weinraub in Chicago, Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Marguerita Choy)
+(Reporting by Rod Nickel in Winnipeg, Mark Weinraub in Chicago, Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Marguerita Choy and Cynthia Osterman)

 ((rod.nickel@tr.com @RodNickel_Rtrs))